 The owner of abetterlemonadestand– an online ecommerce incubator that helps make each of those thousand decisions easier.

-“Not all suppliers on overseas product-sourcing websites like Alibaba are the same.
-Some suppliers are manufacturers, some suppliers are wholesalers, some suppliers are trading companies and most new entrepreneurs don’t know the difference between the three and how it will impact their bottom line.
+“Not all suppliers on sites like Alibaba are the same.
+They can be manufacturers, wholesalers, or trading companies, and many new entrepreneurs don’t understand the impact on their profits.

 Caitlin Johnson